deanishe/alfred-workflow/_sources/tutorial_2.txt

 be seamlessly synced across machines, saving you the trouble of setting up the workflow multiple times.

 "Magic" arguments
 =================

 Now that the API key is stored in Keychain, we don't need it saved in the workflow's settings any more (and having it there that kind of defeats the purpose of using Keychain).
-To get rid of it, we can use one of **Alfred-Workflow**'s "magic" arguments: ``workflow:delsettings``.
+To get rid of it, we can use one of Alfred-Workflow's "magic" arguments: ``workflow:delsettings``.

 Open up Alfred, and enter ``pbrecent workflow:delsettings``.
 You should see the